Interrogation Techniques: Reid, PEACE and False Confessions

 Vulnerability populations.
 Research by Gudjonsson and others has established that several populations show elevated suggestibility: individuals with intellectual disabilities; individuals with high anxiety; individuals with low self-esteem; individuals in situations of social isolation (particularly juveniles separated from parents); and individuals with acute fatigue or substance intoxication or withdrawal.
 The intersection of these vulnerability factors with the Reid Technique's deliberate use of fatigue, isolation, and psychological pressure is the core of the false-confession problem.

 Application in court.
 In England and Wales, Gudjonsson suggestibility evidence has been admitted in a series of cases where the defendant's confession was challenged.
 R v.
-Ward [1993] EWCA Crim 1 was the most influential early case: Judith Ward had confessed to IRA bombings, but the Court of Appeal accepted that her intellectual functioning and heightened suggestibility rendered her confession unreliable.
+Ward [1993] 1 WLR 619 was the most influential early case: Judith Ward had confessed to IRA bombings, but the Court of Appeal accepted that her intellectual functioning and heightened suggestibility rendered her confession unreliable.
 The Court allowed expert psychological evidence on her susceptibility to confabulation under interrogation pressure.
 In India, courts have not yet routinely accepted suggestibility expert testimony, though BSA 2023 § 39 provides the framework.

 Intellectual disability and interrogation in international practice.
 The ADA (Americans with Disabilities Act) and the Criminal Justice Mental Health Standards of the American Bar Association both address the interrogation of individuals with intellectual disabilities.
 UK PACE Code C includes specific provisions for "appropriate adults" (a responsible adult who must be present during interrogation of individuals with mental disorders or intellectual disabilities).
 Australia's Crimes Act and the New Zealand Evidence Act include similar provisions.
 POCSO 2012 § 26(4) in India requires that a child witness be examined in the presence of the child's parents, guardians, or any other person the child trusts.
 There is no equivalent provision for intellectually disabled adult suspects under interrogation, a gap identified by Indian disability-rights advocates.